Build A Gravel Driveway

 Driveways get their strength from the base layer of stone.
 If you want a driveway that will stand up to large heavy trucks, then this first layer of stone needs to be 8 inches thick.
 Two 4-inch layers with each one compacted would be good.

 Compact each layer with a mechanical roller or tamping machine.
-The final layer of gravel should have pieces of angular stone no larger than a golf ball, with many of the stones being the size of marbles.
+The final layer of gravel should have pieces of angular stone no larger than a golf ball, with many of the stones being the size of marbles or grapes.
 If you can install 10 - 12 inches of gravel on top of the geotextile fabric, you should have a gravel driveway that will last decades.

 Be sure the gravel driveway has a crown in it.
 This means the center of the driveway is always higher than the two edges.
 The crown allows water to flow off to the sides of the driveway preventing any ponding of water on the gravel surface.
 A 5-inch crown is one where the center of the driveway is 5 inches higher than the edges.
 It will do a superb job of getting water to the edges of the road quickly.